apHarmony/jsharmony-cms-sdk-next/docs/classes/JshCmsPage.md

 • **editorScriptPath**: ``null`` \| `string`

-If page was opened from a CMS Editor in config.cms_server_urls, the HTML script to launch the Editor
+If page was opened from a CMS Editor in config.cmsServerUrls, the HTML script to launch the Editor

 ___